What Are Humanities Classes?

 8 minute read

 Studies in the humanities aim to give students a broad, well-rounded education in understanding the human experience, but what are humanities classes, exactly?
-Read on to find out more about common college humanities subjects and how they can be applied to real-world careers.
+Read on to find out more about examples of humanities classes, common college humanities subjects, and how they can be applied to real-world careers.

 The Humanities: Definitions and Examples